 International transfer of personal data with a state that does not have an adequate level of personal data protection may be done if:

-- it is authorized by international acts ratified by the Republic of Albania and are directly applicable;
+- it is authorized by international acts ratified by the Republic of Albania which are directly applicable;

 - the data subject has given his consent for the international transfer;